BookmarkSciencePrrojects/gofem/README.md

+## Acknowledgements

+Funding from the Australian Research Council is gratefully acknowledged.

 ## License

 Unless otherwise noted, the Gofem source files are distributed under the BSD-style license found in the LICENSE file.